MouseyPounds/stardew-fair-helper/README.md

 ## About Stardew Fair Helper

 This app helps to prepare for the Grange Display at the Fall Festival in [Stardew Valley](http://stardewvalley.net/).
 It will calculate the score for manually-entered items and also search through a save file to recommend which item combination would give the highest possible score.
-Please report any bugs, suggestions, or other feedback to [the topic in the official forums](https://community.playstarbound.com/threads/webapp-stardew-fair-helper-make-the-best-grange-display.149849/).
+Please report any bugs, suggestions, or other feedback to [the topic in the Chucklefish forums](https://community.playstarbound.com/threads/webapp-stardew-fair-helper-make-the-best-grange-display.149849/).

 The app is written in Javascript and uses [jQuery](https://jquery.com/) and [Select2](https://select2.org/); it is hosted on GitHub Pages at https://mouseypounds.github.io/stardew-fair-helper/ and the source code repository is https://github.com/MouseyPounds/stardew-fair-helper.

 ## Changelog

+* 28 Dec  2020 - v3.0   - Support for Stardew Valley 1.5
 * 24 Jul  2020 - v2.0.1 - Updated forum link in footer
 * 26 Nov  2019 - v2.0   - Support for Stardew Valley 1.4
 * 12 June 2019 - v1.1.2 - Fixed error with some item stacks being ignored